13 Horizon architecture

 N Not verifiable Designation not possible / uncertain

-F Fresh Fresh plastic pieces with bright colours, unaffected shape, without signs of deterioration (cracks, broken edges, rough surfaces)
+F Fresh Fresh artefacts with bright colours, unaffected shape, without signs of deterioration (cracks, broken edges, rough surfaces)

-I Incipient alteration Plastic pieces with incipient deterioration surface such as first cracks, broken edges or roughened/grooved surfaces
+I Incipient alteration Artefacts with incipient deterioration surface such as first cracks, broken edges or roughened/grooved surfaces

-D Degraded Plastic pieces with clear indications of ageing such as pale colours or yellowing (UV light), strong fragmentation, frayed edges
+D Degraded Artefacts with clear indications of ageing such as pale colours or obvious discolouration, strong fragmentation, frayed edges

-S Strongly degraded Plastic pieces with strong degraded surfaces, faded colours, soft surface, frayed areas or edges
+S Strongly degraded Artefacts with strongly degraded surfaces, faded colours, soft surface, frayed areas or edges

 13.3 Roots